 Whether flying saucers or snowstorms are keeping you grounded, it's important to know how to protect yourself in the event of a flight delay.
 First, you need a backup plan.
 Make sure you have options, like a hotel reservation or an alternative flight, in case you're stranded.
 Second, you need to know your rights as a passenger.
 Airlines aren't required by U.S. law to compensate passengers for delayed or canceled flights, and each carrier has its own policy on this.
 Read (or at least have access to) your airline's contract of carriage in case of emergency.

-For more on what rights you have as a flier, check out Passenger Rights, and get up-to-date information on federal laws protecting passengers in DOT’s New Airline Passenger Rights Rules.
+For more on what rights you have as a flier, check out Passenger Rights.

-Let's get on to what you can do about it if (hopefully not "when") an airport delay happens to you.
-Here are a few tips to help you cope in the event of software switches, storms or other airport snafus.
+Below are a few tips to help you cope in the event of software switches, storms or other causes of airport delays.

 1. Watch the weather.